nicklutsko/nicklutsko.github.io/_posts/2016-09-04-Relative_Humidity.md

 <p>There's some subtlety to this.
 For instance, how $s$ varies with temperature depends on how large the temperature change is.
 More importantly, since moisture is present $\Gamma$ is actually proportional to $s$.
 Romps eventually gets an equation for $\Gamma$ which doesn't depend on $s$, but it's quite messy and depends on the entrainment and detrainment rates.
 Just thinking intuitively though, $\Gamma$ will be larger for drier air, so $s$ will increase $($and the relative humidity will decrease!$)$.</p>

 <p>$d$ is harder to get a handle on.
 At the height of the anvil, where the cloud spreads out, $d$ must get very large.
-So at this height $d$ overwhelms $s$ and the relative humidity is large.
+So at this height we expect $d$ to overwhelm $s$ and the relative humidity to be large.
 But apart from this we don't can't say much about $d$, and so the theory isn't actually closed.
 Simulations and observations suggest that typical values are between ~200m$^{-1}$ and 2km$^{-1}$ through most of the troposphere, so this is what we have to go on.</p>

 <p>Another caveat is that to get equation 1 we have to assume that condensates rain out immediately.
 If they don't then they could be re-evaporated, which clearly affects the humidity.
 This can incorporated into the theory using a parameter $\alpha$, which is the fraction of condensate that is re-evaporated.
 If $\alpha = 1$ the relative humidity goes to 1 and if it is zero then we get equation 1 again.
-Romps shows that for intermediate values the theory is unchanged, qualitatively at least.</p>
+Romps shows that the theory is qualitatively unchanged by including $\alpha$.</p>

 <h2>Typical Vertical Profiles</h2>